resize2fs

 forces.

--F Flush the filesystem device's buffer caches before beginning.
+-F Flush the file system device's buffer caches before beginning.

 Only really useful for doing resize2fs time trials.